Install the OpenTelemetry Collector on Kubernetes

 The default OTLP Exporter from a Collector enables gzip compression and TLS.
 Depending on your network configuration, you may need to enable or disable certain other gRPC features.
 This page contains a complete list of configuration parameters for the Collector gRPC client.

-In the event that you are unable to establish a gRPC connection to the Cloud Observability Observability platform, you can use the grpcurl tool to ensure connectivity from your network to our public satellites.
+In the event that you are unable to establish a connection to the Cloud Observability platform, you can use curl to verify HTTP/2 connectivity to our collectors.
 Run the following command, replacing <YOUR_ACCESS_TOKEN> with your project’s access token:

 1